MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client/install-on-linux.md

 ## Setup Requirements

-+ A package manager from this list:
++ Use a package manager from this list:

   |                                                          Package manager                                                           |      Platform      |
   |------------------------------------------------------------------------------------------------------------------------------------|--------------------|